syncfusion-content/flutter-docs/Flutter/pdf/working-with-bookmarks.md

 ---
 layout: post
 title: Bookmarks in Flutter PDF library | Syncfusion
-description: Learn here all about Bookmarks feature of Syncfusion Flutter PDF library and more.
+description: Learn here all about add, insert, and remove Bookmarks feature of Syncfusion Flutter PDF non-UI library and more.
 platform: flutter
 control: PDF
 documentation: ug